 The Company engages in the production of hot rolled coils including melting, casting and rolling processes which may cause pollution in terms of dust contaminants in the air, heavy metals that may contaminate the water, the temperature of the processed water and the noise level that may exceed the standard value.
 The Company has provided an air pollution prevention system to trap the dust before releasing into the atmosphere.
 There is a cooling tower water treatment system to treat heavy metals that may contaminate the cooling tower system effluent.
-However, the company has used the wastewater to spray over the hot steel slag where the water would evaporate into the atmosphere.
-Moreover, it has planted tree fences to prevent dust and noise around the factory which is in line with current environmental laws and regulations.
+The company has used the wastewater to spray over the hot steel slag where the water would evaporate into the atmosphere.
+It has also planted tree fences to prevent dust and noise around the factory which is in line with current environmental laws and regulations.

-Due to the deterioration of the machinery involved in the pollution treatment system over time, the work efficiency decreases which may cause the pollution to escape to the outside environment and may cause damage or impact on the community or the environment which will increase the cost of the company to renovate and restore the environment for the community.
-Otherwise, the company may need to add a pollution monitoring and control system to comply with potentially more stringent laws or regulations in the future resulting in increased costs which includes the costs that may arise from being prosecuted if the company is unable to reduce the pollution that occurs.
+The Company maintains its pollution treatment machinery in proper condition otherwise due to the deterioration of the machinery, the work efficiency decreases which may cause the pollution to escape to the outside environment and may cause damage or impact on the community or the environment which will increase the cost of the company to renovate and restore the environment for the community.
+The company may need to add a pollution monitoring and control system to comply with potentially more stringent laws or regulations in the future resulting in increased costs which includes the costs that may arise from being prosecuted if the company is unable to reduce the pollution that occurs.
 Ultimately, it may affect the business, financial condition and future performance of the Company.